-Exhibit Number Description of Document 10.20(1) Contract by and between the Registrant and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services dated February 16, 2011, as amended.
-10.21 (2) Contract modification No. 14, dated May 30, 2013, to the contract by and between the Registrant and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services dated February 16, 2011, as amended.
-10.22(1) License Agreement by and between the Registrant and The Regents of the University of California dated May 13, 2002, as amended. $10.23^{(1)}$ Loan and Security Agreement by and among the Registrant, Midcap Financial SBIC, LP and Silicon Valley Bank dated January 27, 2012.
+ABLE OF CONTENTS Exhibit Description of Document Number 10.20(1) Contract by and between the Registrant and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services dated February 16, 2011, as amended.
+10.21(2) Contract modification No. 14, dated May 30, 2013, to the contract by and between the Registrant and the Biomedical Advanced Research and Development Authority of the United States Department of Health and Human Services dated February 16, 2011, as amended.
+10.22(1) License Agreement by and between the Registrant and The Regents of the University of California dated May 13, 2002, as amended.
+10.23(1) Loan and Security Agreement by and among the Registrant, Midcap Financial SBIC, LP and Silicon Valley Bank dated January 27, 2012.
 23.1 Consent of Ernst & Young LLP, an Independent Registered Public Accounting Firm.
 23.2† Consent of Cooley LLP.
 Reference is made to Exhibit 5.1.
 24.1 Power of Attorney.
 Reference is made to the signature page hereto.

-- † To be filed by amendment. - + Indicates management contract or compensatory plan. - \ Confidential treatment has been granted with respect to certain portions of this exhibit.
-Omitted portions have been filed separately with the SEC. - (1) Incorporated by reference to Chimerix, Inc.'s Registration Statement on Form S-1 (No. 333-187145), as amended. - (2) Incorporated by reference to Chimerix, Inc.'s Quarterly Report on Form 10-Q (No. 001-35867) filed with the SEC on August 14, 2013.
+† To be filed by amendment.

+Confidential treatment has been granted with respect to certain portions of this exhibit.
+Omitted portions have been filed separately with the SEC.

+(1) Incorporated by reference to Chimerix, Inc.'s Registration Statement on Form S-1 (No. 333-187145), as amended.

+(2) Incorporated by reference to Chimerix, Inc.'s Quarterly Report on Form 10-Q (No. 001-35867) filed with the SEC on August 14, 2013.

++ Indicates management contract or compensatory plan.

-[·] Shares
+[•] Shares